jd78/partitioner/README.md

 [![Build Status](https://travis-ci.org/jd78/partitioner.svg?branch=master)](https://travis-ci.org/jd78/partitioner)

-Partitioner executes hogh order function in sequence given a partition key.
+Partitioner executes high order function in sequence given a partition key.
 Functions with the same partition key will be executed only by one partition.

 #### Examples